-“Hello, my name is Chester and I’m the school dog here at Highwoods Primary School.
+“Hello, my name is Chester and I’m one of the school dogs here at Highwoods Academy.

-I was born on the 5th June 2016, so I’m only a puppy really and, like you, I am learning all the time.
+I was born on the 5th June 2016, so I’m young like you really and, like you, I am learning all the time.

 Cocker Spaniels are known to be very tolerant and patient with children of all ages.

-I hope to become the School Reading Dog and for that I will need to be well trained!!
+We hope to become the School Reading Dogs and for that I will need to be well trained!!

-You can find me either in The Quad, where I have a nice kennel or in Mr Rhodes’ office.”
+You can find us either in The Quad, where I have a nice kennel or in Mr Rhodes’ office.”

 Why have a school dog?